Center for Pandemic Research

 Investigators: Matthew Connelly, Sheila Coronel, Jennifer Hirsch, Wilmot James, and Derek Kravitz

-Covid-19 has put in stark relief many of the problems of doing journalism and social science research at the intersection of science, medicine, and public policy.
-Columbia epidemiologists, virologists, public interest journalists, and computational social scientists are working together to develop a new model.
-Experts will help journalists identify the most significant new studies and target their FOIA requests.
-Journalists will share their research, such as FOIA'ed documents, and work with computational social scientists to turn these documents into data.
+Covid-19 put in stark relief many of the problems of doing journalism and social science research at the intersection of science, medicine, and public policy.
+Columbia epidemiologists, virologists, public interest journalists, and computational social scientists worked together to develop a new model.
+Experts helped journalists identify the most significant new studies and target their FOIA requests.
+Journalists shared their research, such as FOIA'ed documents, and worked with computational social scientists to turn these documents into data.
 With advanced search and discovery tools, this growing corpus would not only support more in-depth research on breaking stories, but also longer-form journalism.
 In time, as more of the historical record is finally released, it would become a community archive of the Covid-19 pandemic, so that social scientists could also begin to mine the data, and scholars and journalists could narrate this history.

 Incentivizing Un(der)banked Households to Socially Distance Through Conditional Digital Loan Forgiveness